 For fiscal year 2021, the Lottery's return of \$46.5 million was the highest return to the Lottery Tuition Fund in the Lottery's history.
 This return occurred primarily because of the increase in sales for instant tickets, Powerball, and Mega Millions.
-The increase in instant ticket sales may have been affected by several factors including adjusting instant game prize structures to offer more prizes at lower levels and the effect of the coronavirus pandemic, which closed other entertainment venues such as casinos, movie theaters, restaurants, and sporting events during many months during the fiscal year.
-Mega Millions sales increased during two periods of time when the jackpot climbed to \$1.05 billion and then again to \$516 million.
+The increase in instant ticket sales was affected by several factors including adjusting instant game prize structures to offer more prizes at lower levels and the effect of the coronavirus pandemic, which closed other entertainment venues such as casinos, movie theaters, restaurants, and sporting events for many months during the fiscal year.
+Mega Millions sales increased twice during the fiscal year when the jackpot climbed to \$1.05 billion and then again to \$516 million.
 Powerball's sales increased when the jackpot climbed to \$731.1 million.